agrawal-s/CareerGuide/README.md

 Once the application is ready, it will go through a final black-box testing also to be referred as user acceptance testing.

-It is recommended that the UAT to be performed in a different environment susch that the universality of the application is maintained.
+It is recommended that the UAT to be performed in a different environment such that the universality of the application is maintained.